A Guide to Chatbots for Ecommerce Store OwnersJune 10, 2019 - Holly Cardew

-Without going too much into technical detail, a chatbot is a customized, automated program designed to simulate human conversations for completing a variety of tasks.
+Without going too much into technical details, a chatbot is a customized, automated program designed to simulate human conversations for completing a variety of tasks.

-When it comes to using chatbots for ecommerce, chatbots can help shoppers save time.
+When it comes to using chatbots for ecommerce, it can help shoppers save time.

 In fact, most of the people who interact with chatbots in the ecommerce space do it because they’re looking to save time and solve their problems as quickly as possible, something that can be hard to accomplish if your store doesn’t offer 24/7 customer support service.

 Instead of your customers contacting you via phone or email, any queries they might have can automatically be answered via chatbots.